tagn/knowledge-vault/TTRPG/Dungeon Delves/Sessions/Session 001.md

 - We have each followed our letter to a city that we were told to reconvene at called [[Haskasori]], which is a ruined subterranean city.
 We are to meet what we assume to be a young mage, middle aged, named [[Eldamere]].
 We have met up at the rendezvous point, running into each other along the way.
 We noticed each other easily as we don't exactly match the appearance or clothing of the locals.
 As we turn onto a street we notice a bit of a situation.
 There is a tall human woman standing at the other end of the street carrying a large linen covered basket.
 She keeps looking to and away from us, and begins to approach us and looks like she is about to speak to us.
 Another woman before she can speak runs out of an alley, smacks her basket, and the basket is juggled around between multiple assailants.
 - We begin an "encounter" against these people.
 Drak fires a warning shot.
 - The woman we helped is [[Eldamere]].
 She hands some golden egg that fell out of her basket to Thrain.
 It was a gift of the last great dragon Kosmeko who had been slain by some blue dragon Asmodust.
 She sifted the egg from her ashes.
+The egg needs to be empowered by being part of different dragon hoards.
+The egg was warm to the touch
+- Drak is handed the egg.
+- A child approaches Rowan on the street, and asks him for bread, while attempting to reach into his pocket to steal from him.
+He gives the the child his bedroll.
 -